roost-im/roost-client/README.md

 In general, unless it is a parent-to-child relationship, views should not be poking other views.
 This would defeat the modularity of the view hierarchy design.

 When it's time to destroy a view, be sure to destroy it properly.
 MessageView.remove is an overcooked example of how to prevent memory leaks (hopefully).
+Moreover, if a view creates many child views that could be destroyed during the course of the application, then that view is responsible for telling the child views to clean up.
+An example of this is in MessagePaneView, which maintains a list of all spawned MessageViews and destroys them accordingly.
 This is one of the minor pain points of Backbone; unlike other frameworks, you're left to do a lot of this messy stuff yourself.

 ### Controllers
 Controllers extend neither Backbone.Model or Backbone.View, but upon construction extend themselves with the Backbone.Events object.
 This extension provides the listeTo() method required for listening to model events.